inko-lang/website/source/news/static-typing-pattern-matching-and-inkos-self-hosting-compiler.html.md

 ## Plans for the coming months

 In the coming months we will continue work on the type checker.
-Hopefully we can also start working on designing the Intermediate Representation(s) of the compiler, used when optimising Inko code and generating bytecode.
+Ideally we can also start working on designing the Intermediate Representation(s) of the compiler, used when optimising Inko code and generating bytecode.
 If you would like to stay up to date, [please consider joining the growing community on